Application for Graduation

 At least one semester before the Master's or Doctoral degree is to be awarded, the student must submit to the Graduate School one copy of the Application For Graduation Form (PDF form) and a graduation fee of $45.00.
 Refer to the graduation deadline calendars for the exact date of when to file paperwork.

-The Graduate School will conduct a degree audit and send send the department an electronic copy of the audit, along with your graduation application, early in the graduating semester, usually after the third week of classes.
+The Graduate School will conduct a degree audit and send the department an electronic copy of the audit, along with your graduation application, early in the graduating semester, usually after the third week of classes.
 The department and student should note any problems and rectify them at least two weeks prior to the end of the final semester by using a Graduation Amendment Form (PDF form).
 If the student fails to meet the original graduation date as requested on the form, the student may request the application be reactivated for the following semester by notifying the Graduate School one semester prior to the revised completion date.
+There is a $20.00 processing fee to roll your graduation application to the next semester.
+An amendment form must accompany this request.

 The following criteria should be used in filling out the graduation form: